apinanyogaratnam/my-personal-website-v2.0/README.md

 This command builds the current work and hosts it on gh-pages automatically (configured in [package.json](package.json))

 # used react.js, git, react-bootstrap, react-icons

+decide wether to leave all social media icons at the bottom of the page or \
+leave the important ones in a visible area and the rest at the bottom